roushrsh/AIDA/README.md

 <img width="2870" height="1697" alt="image" src="https://github.com/user-attachments/assets/b19bcea7-b2eb-4e6b-8e07-c46ce59035fe" />

 Choose the RAW file.\
-Choose the database: either a CSV/TSV database or a packed database directory.\
+Choose the database: either a CSV/TSV database or a previously packed database's directory.
+AIDA generates a 'packed' or indexed version of each database the first time it used for offline searches.
+They can be re-used to save on packing time.\
-Select a writable output root.\
+Select an output directory.\

 Select the search mode:\
 DDA for DDA search.\